davidtheclark/stylelint-statement-max-nesting-depth/README.md

 npm install stylelint-statement-max-nesting-depth
 ```

+v2 is compatible with stylelint v3+.
+For older versions of stylelint, use older versions of this plugin.

 ## Details

 Preprocessers like Sass, Less, and Stylus have nesting.
 Nesting can be enabled via PostCSS with [postcss-nested](https://github.com/postcss/postcss-nested) or [postcss-nesting](https://github.com/jonathantneal/postcss-nesting).